What is Forex Trading?

 This is just one example of some of the misconceptions people have about what Forex Trading is.

 In this article, we will try to explain the core basics of what Forex trading is in very simple terms.

 What is Forex?

-Now let us suppose that we wanted to buy a book for a $100 but I live in South Africa.
-That means I would need to exchange R1, 000 in order to get the $100 I need for the book.
+Furthermore, let us also suppose that we wanted to buy a book from the USA for a value of $100, but we live in South Africa.
+That means, we would need to exchange R1, 000.00 (ZAR) in order to get the $100 (USD) we need to buy the book.